 Mustering all courage, Sister Paz became the first witness called by the prosecution to testify against the involved Japanese officials.
 The said trial was held in the same building where Gen. Tomoyuki Yamashita was being tried.

 Thanks to her testimony, Lt.
 Col. Isamu Morimoto along with Capt.
 Kasatoro Tsuruyama were convicted of the crime and sentenced to be hanged in 1946.
-Other Japanese officials who met the same verdict were Tsunau Toyagana, former military police lieutenant colonel who held responsible for the deaths of 500 prisoners at Fort Santiago, and Ens.
+Other Japanese officials who met the same verdict were Tsunau Toyagana, former military police lieutenant colonel who was held responsible for the deaths of 500 prisoners at Fort Santiago, and Ens.
 Kagajiro Mukai, head of a naval raiding party that killed 50 Filipinos in Davao.

-3. Sister Asuncion Martinez, ICM.
+3. Sister Asuncion Martinez, ICM

 Born Esther Martinez, Sister Ason, as she was fondly called, joined the Missionary Sisters of the Immaculate Heart of Mary (ICM) and adopted her new name in 1937.
 She started her career as a teacher, becoming ICM’s first Filipina superior in 1950, and the first Filipina provincial councilor from 1959 to 1969.